anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 ![bqui-10](00-images/s8s-bqui-10.png)

-### 2.d.
-Switch to the Dataproc UI - "Serverless Batches"

-Notice that

-## 3. Lets try Spark SQL in BigQuery
+## 5. Lets analyze Chicago crimes dataset with Spark SQL

+###5.a.
+Paste the code below that analyzes crimes by year in the UI

 ```
 from pyspark.sql import SparkSession